stevage/saltymill/README.md

 tm_postgresdir: /mnt/var/lib          # Directory to move Postgres to (ie, big, non-ephemeral drive).
 tm_timezone: 'Australia/Melbourne'    # We set the timezone because NeCTAR VMs don't have it set.
 tm_dir: /mnt/saltymill                # Where to install scripts to.
+tm_dev: True                          # Install the development version of TileMill.
+This has newer features
+                                      # but may be less stable.
+No stock sample projects included.
 tm_fonts:       # List of urls that provide zip downloads
   - http://www.freefontspro.com/d/12524/cartogothic_std.zip
   - http://www.fontsquirrel.com/fonts/download/roboto